How do I join The Dinner Party community?

 If you are participating at an in-person Dinner Party Table, we typically gather pot-luck style and everyone contributes -- but please don’t let cooking be the thing that keeps you from attending your group.
 A box of cookies grabbed at the store between the office and dinner is just as welcome as a home-cooked side dish.

-Are Dinner Party Hosts trained professionals?
+Are Hosts trained professionals?

-Does TDP have Health & Safety Guidelines?
+Does The Dinner Party have Health & Safety Guidelines?

 We continue to learn from you, our community, about how you want to gather with fellow grievers.
 We acknowledge that so many in our community have been directly impacted by the COVID-19 pandemic, which is why the health and safety of our community is paramount.
 We continue to learn from evidence, experts, and the Centers for Disease Control and Prevention’s (CDC) guidance about what can reduce the risk of contracting COVID-19 and other communicable disease.
 Should you choose to gather in person with anyone in our community, you do so at your own risk.